DeegaLabs/aurora-scholar/docs/PITCH.md

 **Academic DAO**: Teachers, universities, and researchers will govern ethical guidelines in a decentralized way.
 This creates a 'decentralized ethics' of knowledge.

 **Gamified Trails**: Students will go through educational trails about ethics in AI use, scientific research, methodology.
 Upon completion, they earn badges and educational tokens.

+**Zero-Knowledge Compatibility**: Our architecture is designed to be ZK-compatible, enabling future verification of authenticity and compliance without revealing sensitive content.

 **Impact**: Aurora Scholar is not just a tool — it's a new protocol for academic authorship.
 We ensure knowledge is human, transparent, and verifiable.